uniot-io/uniot-docs/platform/sandbox/visual-editor/README.md

 # Visual Editor

-The Visual Editor is a powerful tool that lets you create scripts using a drag-and-drop interface.
-Based on [Blockly](https://developers.google.com/blockly), it provides an intuitive way to create scripts without writing code directly.
-The editor automatically translates visual blocks into [UniotLisp](../../../advanced/uniot-lisp/README.md) code under the hood, making IoT development accessible to beginners while remaining efficient for experienced developers.
-This visual programming approach allows you to focus on your application logic rather than syntax details.
+The Visual Editor is a drag-and-drop interface for building device logic without writing code.
+Built on [Blockly](https://developers.google.com/blockly), it provides an intuitive way to create scripts by connecting visual blocks that represent programming concepts.

+Behind the scenes, the Visual Editor automatically translates your block arrangements into [UniotLisp](../../../advanced/uniot-lisp/README.md) code.
+This approach makes IoT development accessible to beginners while remaining efficient for experienced developers who want to prototype quickly.
+Focus on application logic instead of syntax details.

 ## How It Works

-- **Arrange Blocks**: Drag and drop visual blocks to build your logic.
-- **Interact with hardware**: Handle hardware I/O, read data, and manipulate state with Primitives
+1. **Drag blocks** from the toolbox into your workspace
+2. **Connect blocks** together to build logic - blocks snap together when they're compatible
+3. **Configure blocks** by filling in values, selecting options, or creating variables
+4. **Test in the emulator** to verify behavior
+5. **Compile to UniotLisp** when ready to deploy or view the generated code

+The Visual Editor handles:

+- **Hardware interactions** - Read sensors, control actuators, and manage device I/O with Primitive blocks
-- **Interact with MQTT**: Handle events, push and pop event payloads.
+- **MQTT communications** - Handle events, access payloads, and publish messages
-- **Generate LISP**: Compile your script to get UniotLisp code.
+- **Program logic** - Conditions, loops, variables, functions, and data manipulation

-## Components
+## Block Categories

-All blocks are organized into intuitive sections.
-Each section corresponds to a set of blocks designed for specific purposes, from performing basic arithmetic to handling hardware I/O and MQTT events.
+The Visual Editor organizes blocks into categories by function.
+Each category contains blocks designed for specific purposes:

 - **[Special](special.md)**: Provides blocks for controlling the script execution flow and interacting with external MQTT events.
 - **[Logic](logic.md)**: Includes blocks for boolean operations, comparisons, and conditional statements to control the flow of your scripts.